A C Wharton: Tenure

 Wharton publicly disagreed with the 2010 Forbes ranking of Memphis as the Most Miserable City in America.
 By 2013, four years into Wharton's tenure as mayor, Memphis no longer appeared on that Forbes list of miserable cities in any rank.

-On June 17, 2014, the Memphis City Council passed Wharton's budget "that includes Mayor A C Wharton’s plan to cut retiree and current employee health benefits".
+On June 17, 2014, the Memphis City Council passed Wharton's budget "that includes Mayor A C Wharton's plan to cut retiree and current employee health benefits".
 Under Wharton's budget, all current city employees and retirees (under the age of 65) (including Police and Fire) would have to pay 24% in increased health insurance premiums.
 City Retirees over the age of 65 now have to pay 100% of their health insurance premiums.

-On October 8, 2015, A C Wharton lost his re-election campaign for a second term as Memphis Mayor and conceded to Jim Strickland, former city councilman.
-He only obtained 22,199 votes as compared to Strickland's 41,829.
-As a result of this loss, his last day in office was December 31, 2015.
+In 2015, Wharton lost re-election to former city councilman Jim Strickland, winning 22 percent of the vote to Strickland's 41 percent.

 Lawsuits

 In 2010, the United States Environmental Protection Agency and the Tennessee Department of Environment and Conservation filed a joint federal lawsuit against the city administration for violating the Clean Water Act and the state Water Quality Control Act.

 In 2011 on a different issue, city employees filed a federal class action suit against the Wharton administration, claiming that his budget and relations with the city union violated city employees' First Amendment and the Fourteenth Amendment rights.